department-of-veterans-affairs/next-build/README.md

 By default, the `yarn setup` command pulls assets from the prod S3 bucket.
 This can be changed base on the `BUILD_TYPE` env var.

-To use assets from your local vets-website branch, first run a local build in that repo to compile your desired changes.
+To use assets from your local vets-website branch, first run a local build in that repo to compile your desired changes. **Be sure to check your node versions when switching between these repos!** `vets-website` uses node 14, `next-build` uses node 18.
+Using the wrong version when building will cause errors in both repos!

 Then running `BUILD_TYPE=localhost yarn setup` will create a symlink to the local compiled output instead of downloading assets from a S3 bucket.